GoogleChrome/developer.chrome.com/site/en/docs/multidevice/android/customtabs/index.md

 Connect to the Custom Tabs service on the [onStart()][34] method of the Activities you plan to launch a Custom Tab from.
 Upon connection, call [warmup()][35].

-The loading happens as a low priority process, meaning that **it won’t have any negative performance impact on your application**, but will give a big performance boost when loading a link.
+The loading happens as a low priority process, meaning that **it won't have any negative performance impact on your application**, but will give a big performance boost when loading a link.

 ### Pre-render content